Simon Baker: Honours

 In June 2012, Baker was invited to join the Academy of Motion Picture Arts and Sciences along with 175 other individuals.

 On 14 February 2013, Baker was honoured with a star on the Hollywood Walk of Fame for his contribution to the entertainment industry.
 Baker's star can be found at 6352 Hollywood Blvd.

 Personal life

 Baker married Australian actress Rebecca Rigg on 2 October 1998, after five years of living together.
-Baker told The Ellen Degeneres Show that one of their two weddings was held on the beach at Carmel.
+Baker told The Ellen Degeneres Show that one of their two weddings was held on the beach at Carmel-by-the-Sea, California.
 They have a daughter, Stella, and two sons.
 Baker and Rigg separated in April 2020.

 Baker was raised Catholic, but became agnostic.

 Baker follows the rugby league club the Parramatta Eels in the National Rugby League.